tjhickey724/MSET/README.md

 ```
 We use this in the MSET code to simultaneously store the current list of objects, the list of objects and deleted objects, and a list of objects, deleted objects, and marker elements, and to quickly index elements in these lists.

-# class DLLmset
-This is another implementation of doubly linked lists, but this one can be initialized in time O(1) with an array of data objects and the complexity of O(log(k)) where k is the number of edit operations performed and is independent of the size of the list.

-More precisely, the complexity is as follows where dll is a DLLmset object, array is a list of objects, node is a DLLmset node

-* O(1)  dll = new DLLmset(array)
-* O(1)  dll.first, dll.last,  node.next(), node.prev()
-* O(1)  node.insertAfter(e), node.insertBefore(e), node.delete()
-* O(k)  node = dll.nth(m)  where k is the number of edit operations performed on the dll since the last garbage collection
-* O(k)  node.index()
-* O(n)  node.garbageCollect()  where n is the number of non-deleted objects in the list

-If we assume that the size of the list remains bounded by N and that garbage collections are done after every A editing steps, then the complexity of the nth and index operations is bounded by k =log(N)-log(log(N)) if A is chosen to be N/k

-The API for DLLmset is identical to that of DLLwi.
-The only difference is the performance.

-# class DDLLmset  Distributed Doubly Linked Lists
-This class implements an optimally efficient non-blocking fully distributed version of the DLL API in which any number of clients can simultaneously edit a DLL while broadcasting their operations all other clients and receiving operations from all other clients.
-If everyone stops editing the system rapidly converges to a DLL which is exactly the same on all clients.
-This class can also be used to implement a non-blocking thread-safe DLL where all threads can insert and delete at will and their local copies will all converge if editing stops for long enough to let all message that are in transit be delivered.

-If a central server is used then DDLL can efficiently implement a synchronized garbage colletion which takes time O(n) but which reduces the edit operation time to O(k) where k is the number of edit operations after the garbage colletion.
-In the central server model, the server simply assigns unique IDs to clients when they join and  sends them the sequence of editing operations generated so far on the document.
-It then receives editing operations from clients and broadcasts them to all clients (while pushing them onto a list).

-# class CollabEd
-This provides the client side code needed to collaboratively edit a textarea.
-It requires a simple server that will broadcast operations to all clients and which will assign a unique userid to each client who joins the editing session.